Pop Up And Redirect Traffic - Simple Explanation

 Track your traffic

 You should always use a tracker to check out the traffic.
 Yes, it will cost you money, but it is not something you can skip and receive a good result.
-The biggest tracking programs are Thrive, Voluum, Pixelk, Adsbridge, FunnelFlux, iMobiTrax.
+The biggest affiliate tracking software are Scaleo, Thrive, Voluum, Pixelk, Adsbridge, FunnelFlux, and iMobiTrax.

 You will definitely encounter the situation when bots visit your landing in your campaign.
 First, catch them by checking out how many visits were made and what the CTR is.
 Then, consider banning the platform if the CTR is zero after a couple of dozens of visits.